What Does a Medical Records Clerk Do?

 Source: *U.S. Bureau of Labor Statistics

 Medical records clerks work in health care institutions but do not have any interaction with patients.
-The job is characterized by office work at a fairly normal 40 hours per week pace.
+The job is characterized by office work at a typical 40 hours per week.

-According to the U.S. Bureau of Labor Statistics (BLS), these clerks organize and maintain medical records by collecting information about patients.
+According to the U.S. Bureau of Labor Statistics (BLS), medical records clerks organize and maintain medical records by collecting information about patients.
 This information can include test results, diagnoses, exam results, recommended treatments, prior medical history and other relevant data.
 Medical records clerks must be sure that these records are well-organized, and they should be able to provide quality reports.
-Security and accuracy of the records is also crucial, as a small mistake could result in a large liability (www.bls.gov).
+Security and accuracy of the records is also crucial, as a small mistake could result in a large liability.

-While Salary.com reports some employers do not require medical records clerks to hold more than a high school diploma, the BLS indicates most prefer to hire medical records clerks with an associate's degree and, sometimes, additional credentials.
+The BLS indicates that most employers prefer to hire medical records clerks with a medical records technician certificate or associate's degree.
 Medical records clerks may earn an associate's degree that includes courses in coding systems, health care reimbursement, anatomy, physiology and data systems.
-In addition, several professional organizations offer credential and certification programs (www.bls.gov).
+In addition, several professional organizations offer credential and certification programs.

 Certification, Credentials and Continuing Education Courses